 Florida court: Google permitted to delist sites regarded as spam under First Amendment

-e-ventures Worldwide vs. Google should have been dismissed earlier.
+The e-ventures Worldwide, LLC vs. Google case should have been dismissed earlier.

 Under US law, it’s well established that the First Amendment of the US Constitution gives search engines near-total discretion over the content on their pages and ranking algorithms.
 However, a court in Florida previously allowed a case against Google to survive a motion to dismiss (Plaintiff’s links were removed as “pure spam” in violation of Google’s quality guidelines).

 The case, e-ventures Worldwide, LLC vs. Google, survived Google’s procedural motion.
 Among other factual claims, the complaint against Google alleged a kind of conspiracy that the search engine sought to use delisting as a tool to force plaintiff to buy AdWords.